chinhang0104/Chatbot-Web/README.md

 # Node.js MVC Chatbot Web Application

 This is a **Chatbot Web Application** built with **Node.js** using the **MVC architecture**.
 It features user authentication and a chat interface that interacts with a Langgraph chatbot backend via RESTful API.
+The backend of chatbot can be found on [github link](https://github.com/chinhang0104/LangGraph-deploy).

 ## Features